ckessler2/SAIV_2025_Alsomitra/README.md

 Under the hood, the baseline model is trained as a regression network on the normalised dataset to predict the controller output from the 6 system states.
 A second model is then trained with adversarial examples generated in an epsilon-ball around the training data.
 This is the key robust-training step in the paper and is intended to improve the controller's local robustness while preserving useful regression performance.

-There is an extra step required.
-Since the training data is normalised (required for adversarial training), the networks produced in the most recent step deal with normalised values, so they will not work properly in simulation.
+However, the adversarial controllers will not work properly in simulation because they are trained on normalised data.
 I solve this by adding an extra layer to the network's input and output when it is in ONNX format to **normalise the input and denormalise the output**.
 The script is called `python_training/normalise_network.py`, and requires 2 things to be implemented:

 - The NN to be used (`model_path`) and the output name.
 - The normalisation constants `Cs` and `Ss`.
 These are generated when you normalise the data with `Normalise_Data.m`, so you can copy them from the MATLAB workspace.